hlmwhite/AED_calculator_tool/README.md

 ```

-where genome.gff (-A) is your annotation, evidence.gff (-E) is something like a stringtie output (gff/gtf), the gene to look at in your annotation (-a) and finally the transcript ID to look at (-e).
+where genome.gff (-A) is your annotation, evidence.gff (-E) is something like a stringtie output (gff/gtf), a gene ID of interest in your annotation (-a) and finally the transcript ID (-e) to calculate AED for against the gene ID in -a.

 An example using the test files inlcuded here is: